Bridge Officers

 More information on Arleen will be coming soon.

 Assist.
-Treasurer D/C Otis J. White, P
+Treasurer P/C Otis J. White, P

-Otis retired as Faculty Chair for Business, Management, and Public Administration at Rio Salado College and continues as a faculty member in the School of Public Affairs at Arizona State University where he teaches Public Sector Leadership online.
-For over 25 years he has taught classes in entrepreneurship, business statistics, human resources, public leadership, and a wide variety of management courses in both the community college and university setting.
-Before joining academia, he created and ran two companies.
-One in the advertising and public relations arena and the other in strategic planning for large family-owned companies.
-His entrepreneurial career spanned over 21 years and his academic career has continued for an additional 25 years.
-The family includes his wife Barbara, son Robert and daughter Heather.
-Between the son and daughter, there are 5 grandchildren.
-Three are in Minneapolis and two are in Palmyra, VA.
-His boat is a completely rebuilt classic 22’ Shamrock inboard named Potential II.
+Otis retired as Faculty Chair for Business, Management and Public Administration at Rio Salado College and as a faculty member in the School of Public Affairs at Arizona State University where he taught Public Sector Leadership online.
+For over 25 years he has taught classes in entrepreneurship, business statistics, human resources, public leadership and a wide variety of management courses in both the community college and university setting.
+Family includes his wife Barbara (Current Commander of the Squadron), son Robert and Daughter Heather.
 Barbara and Otis moved to Wilmington permanently in 2016 after retirement but have been traveling here regularly since 2011 to visit grandchildren and family.
-His local interests include boating on the NE Cape Fear River and the ecology of the river environment as well as the history of the Cape Fear area.
-He received his Piloting grade in 2019.
-Otis and Barbara joined the squadron in 2017 and Otis has served as Member Involvement Chair (1-year), Administrative Officer (1-Year), Executive Officer (1 year), and Commander for 2 years.
-He is currently the Commander of District 27.

 Members at Large

-2nd Member at Large Lt Chuck Eldridge, S
+1st Member at Large Lt Chuck Eldridge, S

 Chuck and Janis Eldridge moved to Hampstead in 2015 after the sale of their sign company in Philly.
 Chuck was born in Washington, DC, and cruised, fished, and sailed every Friday-Monday, March to Thanksgiving on the Chesapeake Bay from 1965-1984.
 He bareboat chartered various sailboats from West Palm to the Bahamas and some similar Caribbean voyages.
 They have 4 adult children and 2 grandkids.
 Their Hampstead home is their twelfth home in the last 30 years, so they had to quickly learn to navigate different waters across the country.
 Chuck passed the Piloting course when basic boating was Piloting in 1972.
 He is an active VSE Examiner.
 Chuck acquired his USCG Operator’s License (6-PK) in 2020.
 He primarily teaches safe boating on the water and fills in time with fishing charters on their 2004 22’ Proline Center Console.
 Chuck and Janis are both Virginia Tech Alumni.
 They are highly active Board members of the National Alliance on Mental Illness (NAMI).
 They co-instructed the Basic Boating course in ‘86-’88 as active members of the Northern Virginia Sail & Power Squadron.

-Trademarks | Privacy Statement | Disclaimer | | WebMaster | 1283 Page Hits
+Trademarks | Privacy Statement | Disclaimer | | WebMaster | 2482 Page Hits

-© 2025 Cape Fear Sail And Power Squadron
+© 2026 Cape Fear Sail And Power Squadron

 Admin - Site Design by Natural Software